World's largest free non-profit English language course

 He came to the party wearing a three-piece suite. / He came to the party wearing a three-piece suit.

 To make this class more interesting we are going to organise a league (SP: liga IT: lega).
 Every time we play competitive games, we are going to keep a record and a league table.
-Your teacher will explain this to you.
 You must decide who the teams will be.
-The ideal number will be two or three.
+Ideal number: 2-3.
 Girls against boys, perhaps?
-Discuss the possible options that will best suit your group.
 Discuss how you are going to organise the league, the points system, and most importantly, what the prize at the end will be.
-Betting for money is a good option, but could be expensive, and people get angry when they lose!
-The losing team could buy the drinks after class...

 This a game to be played by two teams.
 Ideally with one or two players per team.
 (Larger classes can divide themselves into smaller groups.)